brikteknologier/seraph/README.md

                 { title: 'Juurrun Tähän Ikävään', length: 271, id: 3}] */
 });
 ```

-#### Can I do all this in my own closure, please?

-Sure!
-You can do all of this with just a single call of `batch`, it just makes
-tracking all your results a little bit trickier.
-But if you're just doing
-2 or 3 operations then the results object will be quite easy to predict.
-Here's
-an example of using batch like this:

 #### What happens if one of the operations fails?